swa770/sysprog/process_management.md

 > schedule, allocate, and withdraw its resources efficiently and
 > processes use system call to request resources they need
 > There are two types of process, system process and user process.
-> System process is created by kernel to manage the system and gets higher priority for scheduling
+> System process is created by kernel to manage the system and gets higher priority for resource scheduling

 ### 1.1 Process Status
     Running: CPU resource is allocated to the process